jhonattan-santos/learning-react/tranning-react/ex/README.md

-# Printing component with childrens
+# Component with controlled and without control